-- 4.7 The lengths of frontage, rather than number of units, are analysed.
-Frontage lengths are a more useful indicator than number of units, as one large unit could occupy a long frontage length, whereas several smaller units could occupy a similar length. - 4.8 The Harlow Local Development Plan, adopted in 2020, does not designate frontages for hatches because the policy relating to hatches does not set requirements for frontages.
-However, the frontages of hatches with five or more main units, as designated in the revoked Adopted Replacement Harlow Local Plan (2006), will continue to be monitored as part of this annual Study for effective monitoring. - 4.9 Hatches of fewer than five main units did not have designated frontages in the ARHLP.
+- 4.8 The lengths of frontage, rather than number of units, are analysed.
+Frontage lengths are a more useful indicator than number of units, as one large unit could occupy a long frontage length, whereas several smaller units could occupy a similar length. - 4.9 The HLDP does not designate frontages for hatches because the policy relating to hatches does not set requirements for frontages.
+However, the

+- frontages of hatches with five or more main units, as designated in the revoked Adopted Replacement Harlow Local Plan (2006), will continue to be monitored as part of this annual Study for effective monitoring. - 4.10 Hatches of fewer than five main units did not have designated frontages in the ARHLP.
 However, the uses of the main units of these hatches are recorded as part of this Study.
-See the Appendices for maps which show the uses of such units in the most recent year.
+See the Appendices for maps which show the uses of such units in the current year.